Dynamical systems analysis in $f(T,\phi)$ gravity: Dynamical System Analysis of the Models

 \begin{itemize} \item{\bf Critical Point $A$ :} At this point, $\Omega_{de}=1$, $\Omega_{m}=0$ and $\Omega_{r}=0$, i.e the Universe shows dark energy dominated phase.
 The corresponding EoS parameter $\omega_{tot}=-1$ and deceleration parameter $q=-1$ confirms the accelerated dark energy dominated Universe.
 The eigenvalues of this critical point is negative real part and zero.
-Coley \cite{Coley:1999uh} have investigated the dimension of the set of eigenvalues for non-hyperbolic critical points is one equal to the number of vanishing eigenvalues.
+Coley and Aulbach \cite{Coley:1999uh,aulbach1984continuous} have investigated that the dimension of the set of eigenvalues for non-hyperbolic critical points is one equal to the number of vanishing eigenvalues.
 As a result, the set of eigenvalues is normally hyperbolic, and the critical point associated with it is stable but cannot be a global attractor.
-In our case, the dimensional of set of eigenvalue is one and only one eigenvalue vanishes.
-That means the dimensional of a set of eigenvalues is equal to the number of vanish eigenvalues.
+In our case, the dimension of set of eigenvalue is one and only one eigenvalue vanishes.
+That means the dimension of a set of eigenvalues is equal to the number of vanishing eigenvalues.
 This critical point is consistent with recent observations and can explain current acceleration of the Universe.
-The behaviour of this critical point is an stable node.
+The behaviour of this critical point is a stable node.

 \item{\bf Critical Point $B$:} This point exists for $\gamma \neq 1$ and the corresponding deceleration parameter $q=\frac{1}{2}$ and EoS parameter $\omega_{tot}=0$.
-This behaviour of this critical point leads to the decelerating phase of the Universe.
+This behaviour of the critical point leads to the decelerating phase of the Universe.
 Also, density parameters $\Omega_{de}=\gamma$, $\Omega_r=0 $ and $\Omega_{m}=1-\gamma$.
 If we consider $\gamma=0$, the Universe shows the matter-dominated phase.
 The eigenvalues of the Jacobian matrix for this critical point are given below.
-The signature of the eigenvalues is both positive and negative that means it shows that unstable saddle.
+The signature of the eigenvalues is both positive and negative that means it shows the unstable saddle behaviour.

 \item {\bf Critical Point $C$:} At this point, the deceleration parameter and EoS parameter are obtained to be $q=1$ and $\omega=\frac{1}{3}$, which demonstrates the decelerating phase of the Universe.
 The density parameters are: $\Omega_{de}=\sigma $, $\Omega_{r}=1-\sigma $ and $\Omega_{m}=0$.
 For the value of $\sigma=0$, the Universe exhibits radiation-dominated phase i.e. $\Omega_{r}=1 $.
 The eigenvalues of Jacobian matrix for this critical point are given below and since it contains both negative and positive eigenvalues, this critical point is an unstable saddle.